zatchliu/rosette-identification/README.md

 python -c "from cellpose import core; print(f'GPU available: {core.use_gpu()}')"
 ```

-You should see: `GPU available: False`
+You will likely see: `GPU available: False`

-This is normal for Windows - it will use CPU mode.
+This is normal for Windows - it will use CPU mode as stated earlier.

 **Installation complete!** Continue to the next section.